 Duties and Responsibilities of the AML Compliance Officer

 AML compliance officer is responsible for meeting the obligations of the company.
 The compliance officer must establish and implement an AML program on the prevention of money laundering and terrorist financing.
-In addition, the AML compliance officer is responsible to the board of directors for the implementation of this program.
+The AML compliance officer is also responsible for the board of directors for the implementation of this program.
 AML compliance officer also needs to store customer documents and transaction records.

 Know Your Customer for Insurance